Bartman0/mnist-keras/README.md

 1. git clone https://github.com/Bartman0/mnist-keras
 2. cd mnist-keras
-3. pip install -r requirements-frozen.txt
+3. pip install -r requirements-freeze.txt

 and then run it as: